 Below are some common questions we receive about volunteering at Memorial Hospital of South Bend.
-If your question is not answered here or you need additional information, please contact the Ambassador Services office during normal business hours.
+If your question is not answered here or you need additional information, please contact the Ambassador Services office.

 Q: How do I get started on the path to volunteering at Memorial?

-Q: Do I have to RSVP to attend the scheduled New Ambassador Orientations? ~ No, we just ask that you arrive on time or a few minutes early.
+Q: Do I have to RSVP to attend the scheduled New Ambassador Orientation?

 Q: Is there a minimum volunteering requirement?